AutoResearch/autora/docs/online-experiments/firebase.md

 - Click `Continue to console`

 ### Firestore Setup
-Autora includes cloud storage for task data using Firestore.
+AutoRA includes cloud storage for task data using Firestore.
 Follow these steps to initialize Firestore:

 - Navigate to the current project in the developer console and select Firestore Database from the sidebar under build.
 - Click `Create Database`